|

 North region has emerged as the dominant and fastest-growing segment.

-Comprising states such as Delhi, Uttar Pradesh, Rajasthan, Haryana, Punjab, and
+Comprising states such as Delhi, Uttar Pradesh, Rajasthan, Haryana, and Punjab, among others, the North region has seen robust growth in television sales, driven by

 several factors.